 In the past, healthcare providers would not entertain treating a client who was presenting with mental health issues if they were actively abusing drugs or alcohol.
 The general expectation was that if someone wanted help, they needed to get sober first.
 As time has passed, studies have shown that treating both conditions at the exact same time is the most effective, as attempting to treat them separately only allows for the continuation of the problem.

 The symptoms and behaviors that are co-occurring need to be straightened out in order for real progress to be made.
 Therefore, seeking dual diagnosis addiction treatment is absolutely vital so that affected individuals can begin participating in therapies, taking medication (if necessary), and rebuilding their lives to support their recovery.

 What to Look For in a Dual Diagnosis Treatment Program

 There are several dual-diagnosis addiction treatment programs out there, but finding the right one is not always as easy as it might seem.
 If someone is considering seeking help from a dual-diagnosis addiction treatment program, make sure they can check off the following:

 - The providers are properly licensed and qualified

 - Clients can have individualized treatment plans based on their needs

 Reaching out for help is not easy.
-Being aware of what to look for when you do make that leap of faith can make this process much smoother for you and get you moving in the right direction towards recovery.
+Being aware of what to look for when they do make that leap of faith can make this process much smoother and get them moving in the right direction toward recovery.